Petrea volubilis: Cultivation

-In temperate climates, Petrea volubilis prefers full sun and it can tolerate shade, although it will not flower profusely.
+In temperate climates, Petrea volubilis prefers full sun and can tolerate shade, although it will not flower profusely.
 It handles a very light and fleeting frost at temperatures down to -2 °C, but beyond this threshold the plant would die.
 It thrives in well drained, fertile soils and can tolerate drought.

 The Wayapi ethnic group traditionally uses a preparation with sap to treat burns, wounds, inflammation and abscesses, and in the Caribbean it is used to treat diarrhea.